 Our local favorites, all within 6.5 miles of Arcady Vineyard Bed and Breakfast:

 Restaurants on and near the Pedestrian Mall in downtown Charlottesville

-The Bebedero – Upscale Mexican Cuisine for an affordable price
+The Bebedero – Modern Mexican cuisine for an affordable price

 Bizou – Contemporary bistro – sophisticated comfort food in a retro setting with inside and outside dining